rsgel/chaosmesh-converter/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Acknowledgments

+- Built for users of Azure Chaos Studio + Chaos Mesh, uses parameter schema from Chaos Mesh project: [index.schemas.ts](https://github.com/chaos-mesh/chaos-mesh/blob/266010dd54160b018046e4a4daf6c92254524406/ui/app/src/openapi/index.schemas.ts)
+- Inspired by the need for easier configuration of jsonSpec parameters when using Azure Chaos Studio + Chaos Mesh for Azure Kubernetes Service faults
+- This is a personal project for learning purposes, **not** an official Microsoft, Azure, Chaos Studio, or Chaos Mesh tool

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Built for the Chaos Mesh community
-- Inspired by the need for easier chaos engineering configuration
-- Uses React 19 and modern web technologies

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)